Detecting Model Misspecification in Bayesian Inverse Problems via Variational Gradient Descent: Empirical Assessment

 To facilitate tomographic reconstruction, the spatial domain $\Omega = [-5,5]^2$ is discretised into a $21 \times 21$ grid (the velocity field $\theta$ has dimension $d = 441$).
 The prior distribution $Q_0$ has each grid cell independent and uniformly distributed over the interval $[0.5,3]$ km/s; in practice we reparametrised $\theta$ from $[0.5,3]^{21 \times 21}$ to $\mathbb{R}^{21 \times 21}$ to avoid boundary considerations in \ac{VGD}.
 Note that the data are non-informative about the region outside the convex hull of the sensors; accordingly the focus is on the reconstruction within the interior of the convex hull.
 Full details are contained in \Cref{app: seismic}.

 Results are shown in \Cref{fig: seismoc results}, where we compare pointwise means and standard deviations for $\QBayes$ and $\QPC$.
-In the well-specified setting, the distributions $\QBayes$ and $\QPC$ appear almost identical.
+In the well-specified setting, the distributions $\QBayes$ and $\QPC$ appear almost identical; although $\QPC$ may in theory concentrate more slowly than $\QBayes$, the difference between these two `posteriors' cannot be easily distinguished, and certainly there is no evidence to suggest that these `posteriors' are not converging to the same limit.
 In contrast, under model misspecification, clear differences between $\QBayes$ and $\QPC$ can be observed, both in the mean and standard deviation of the reconstructed velocity field.
 Specifically, $\QBayes$ is over-confident regarding reconstruction near to the sensors, while such over-confidence is mitigated in $\QPC$.
 (Curiously, $\QBayes$ also exhibits a \emph{higher} standard deviation than $\QPC$ for the central region; this indicates to us that reasoning about the impact of model misspecification on $\QBayes$ is nontrivial.)
 These results are consistent with the interpretation that comparing $\QBayes$ and $\QPC$ can be an effective tool for detecting when a statistical model is misspecified.
 Indeed, the computational cost of producing the diagnostic plot in \Cref{fig: seismoc results} is only a factor of $2$ larger than the cost of computing $\QBayes$ itself.